yashd94/DS_Capstone/README.md

 # Coursera Data Science Capstone Project

 This application is the capstone project for the Coursera Data Science specialization held by professors of the Johns Hopkins University and in cooperation with SwiftKey.
+The application is hosted at: https://yashd94.shinyapps.io/AutoComplete/.

 ## The Objective